Shristi1810/Unified_Mentor_B1_Soil_Farm/README.md

 This project is based on MERN stack web application which is used for selling organic soils , made organic soils, and also used to track them...
-This unique project was assigned by #UNIFIED MENTOR team during my internship.
+This unique project was assigned by <b>UNIFIED MENTOR</b> team during my internship.

 <h1 align="center">Soil Farming</h1>
 <br>